(Re)flashing your core device

 Warning

-These instructions are not applicable to Zynq devices (Kasli-SoC or ZC706), which do not use the utility artiq_flash.
+These instructions are not applicable to Zynq devices, which do not use the utility artiq_flash.
 If your core device is a Zynq device, skip straight to Writing the flash.

 ARTIQ supplies the utility artiq_flash, which uses OpenOCD to write the binary images into an FPGA board’s flash memory.
 For both Nix and MSYS2, OpenOCD are included with the installation by default.
 Note that in the case of Nix this is the package artiq.openocd-bscanspi and not pkgs.openocd; the second is OpenOCD from the Nix package collection, which does not support ARTIQ/Sinara boards.